 If the confirmatory PCR comes back as negative you do not need to keep self-isolating as long as you do not have symptoms.

 If the confirmatory PCR comes back as invalid or void, you should immediately order another PCR test.

 If the confirmatory PCR comes back as positive, you will need to continue self-isolating, and your household and contacts will need to isolate too in line with current guidance.

 If you have tested positive with a PCR test, you do not need to take any more rapid lateral flow tests and PCR tests for 90 days, unless you become symptomatic.

 All test results must be registered online whether they are positive, negative or void.
 You need to use this service every time you complete a self-test.

 Select who you are reporting the result for, either ‘Myself’ or ‘Someone else’.

-Select ‘None of the above’ when asked who was the test for.
+Select ‘It’s for a social care service’ when asked who was the test for.

 Select the date you’ll take the coronavirus test.
 If you’ve already taken the coronavirus test, tell us the data and time you took it.

 Enter or scan your test ID number.
 You will find the ID number under the QR code on the LFT.